WorldNetDaily: COVID-19 misinformation

+Products

-ProductsWND publishes books under the imprint WND Books.
+WND publishes books under the imprint WND Books.
 The imprint was launched in 2002.
 WND's imprint publishing partner was Christian publishing house Thomas Nelson Publishers (2002–2004).
 Cumberland House Publishing (2004–2007), and conservative publisher World Ahead Publishing (2007).
-In 2008, WND acquired World Ahead Media.WND Books has published books written by right-wing politicians and pundits such as Katherine Harris, former Secretary of State of Florida in office in 2000 during the presidential election under Governor Jeb Bush; commentator Michael Savage; conspiracy theorist Jerome Corsi; ex-congressman Tom Tancredo; and former Ohio Secretary of State Ken Blackwell.
+In 2008, WND acquired World Ahead Media.

+WND Books has published books written by right-wing politicians and pundits such as Katherine Harris, former Secretary of State of Florida in office in 2000 during the presidential election under Governor Jeb Bush; commentator Michael Savage; conspiracy theorist Jerome Corsi; ex-congressman Tom Tancredo; and former Ohio Secretary of State Ken Blackwell.
 In October 2009, WND Books published Muslim Mafia: Inside the Secret Underworld That's Conspiring to Islamize America by Paul David Gaubatz and Paul Sperry.
-In April 2011, Paul Harris, writing for The Guardian, described WND Books as "a niche producer of rightwing conspiracy theories, religious books and 'family values' tracts."WND also publishes a printed magazine, Whistleblower.
+In April 2011, Paul Harris, writing for The Guardian, described WND Books as "a niche producer of rightwing conspiracy theories, religious books and 'family values' tracts".

+WND also publishes a printed magazine, Whistleblower.
 It operates other companies such as the G2 Bulletin, a subscription-only website described as an "intelligence resource" for "insights into geo-political and geo-strategic developments".

 The WND website also sells survivalist gear.